Lab Techniques Every Researcher Must Know – Top 10 List

-Looking deeply and clearly is very important in the field to science as in this field for every statement you make, you should always have the reliable experiments and results justifying the statements scientifically.
+Looking deeply and clearly is very important in the field of science as in this field for every statement you make, you should always have reliable experiments and results justifying the statements scientifically.
 A microscope is used widely in a huge myriad of topics in science specifically to understand life at its core and to carry out crucial experiments.
-With the constant advancement in the field of microbiology, we can visualize from bacterial, plant and animal cells to the structure of macromolecules present inside the cell.
+With the constant advancement in the field of microbiology, we can visualize from bacterial, plant, and animal cells to the structure of macromolecules present inside the cell.

 Remember the first day in the college laboratory when you were able to see a beautiful mosaic of stained plant cell under the compound microscope and the smile that it brought on your face!!
 It’s always exciting and novel every time to see life at a microscopic level, isn’t it!!
-Like fluorescence microscope which is popularly being used in the field of biomedical research.
-It helps to deduce information related to the functioning of the cells specifically from the light emitted by certain molecules which are tagged by fluorescence dye.
-A certain field in science doesn’t make any sense without the presence of microscope like for example the field of histology.
-Histology is a very interesting field which studies the tissues at the microscopic level.
+Like a fluorescence microscope that is popularly being used in the field of biomedical research.
+It helps to deduce information related to the functioning of the cells specifically from the light emitted by certain molecules that are tagged by fluorescence dye.
+A certain field in science doesn’t make any sense without the presence of a microscope like for example the field of histology.
+Histology is a very interesting field that studies the tissues at the microscopic level.
 This field helps us to understand functional morphology as well as the dynamics of tissues.
 Hence this field is gaining popularity lately in its application in the field of cancer and alike diseases.

-In the most advanced recent technologies, which are being used to construct microscopes, the most fascinating ones are the real-time complex ones which give live footage regarding the interactions between organisms and intracellular dynamics.
+In the most advanced recent technologies, which are being used to construct microscopes, the most fascinating ones are the real-time complex ones that give live footage regarding the interactions between organisms and intracellular dynamics.
 These real-time microscopes can also record these engaging phenomena.
-Like in IISER, Pune Dr. Milind Watve had demonstrated how predation occurs in microbes with the help of one such real-time microscope which also helped him to understand various novel phenomenon occurring around this idea.
+Like in IISER, Pune Dr. Milind Watve had demonstrated how predation occurs in microbes with the help of one such real-time microscope which also helped him to understand various novel phenomena occurring around this idea.
 Looking back in history as well, complex and crucial scientific events have been discovered with the help of a microscope.
-To name a few, the following are some of the interesting lists of such events discovered with the help of microscope:
+To name a few, the following are some of the interesting lists of such events discovered with the help of a microscope: